 Sedona, Arizona is a beautiful town set in some of the most wonderful scenery I’ve ever visited.
 Sedona is the town, but also a catchall to refer to the whole region, including Red Rocks State Park (not to be confused with Red Rocks Park near Denver).

 One of the days during our Prescott getaway included driving over to Sedona to see a few sites and to do a short hike at Bell Rock, one of the easier and iconic rock formations in the area.

-If you want some background music, here’s a song called Sedona, which I like and is really catchy although it doesn’t really have much to do with the town or region in particular, from what I can tell.
+If you want some background music, here’s a song called Sedona, which I like and is really catchy.
+It doesn’t really have much to do with the town or region in particular, from what I can tell.

 We did not spend a lot of time in town since we were there for the nature.
 The drive from Prescott, through Jerome, to Sedona was beautiful and scenic, and driving through I could tell that it would be a lovely place to spend a week or more–lots of very nice establishments targeted at (this was my impression) an older and more affluent crowd.
 I was really surprised how different the climate was from Prescott.
-Sedona being much more arid, with the red rocks and smaller trees and scrub bushes, versus Prescott which is much more like you’d picture a “mountain” town to be.
+Sedona is more arid, with red rocks and smaller trees and scrub bushes; Prescott is much more like you’d picture a “mountain” town to be.

 Sedona does have an airport and I’m sure for the right price you could fly in.
 We drove from Prescott, but most visitors will be driving from Phoenix, Las Vegas, or Los Angeles.
 You know what?
 I will let the Chamber of Commerce tell you how to get there since they surely won’t steer you wrong.